12zamu/github-certification-preparation-guide/content/exams/github-administration.md

 </p>
 </details>

-### What are the different types of support of Enterprise Support ?
+### What are the different types of Enterprise Support ?

 <details><summary>show</summary>
 <p>